|

 All About Houseboats is a visitor friendly website filled with valuable information for the new, curious, beginner, or experienced house- boaters.

-There can’t be many who haven’t at some time dreamt of selling up and sailing off to a tropical island.
+There can not be many who have not at some time dreamed of selling up and sailing off to a tropical island.

 But to enjoy that free and easy existence means figuring out a way to supply yourself with the financial means to get by.